Skip to main content

 Shipyards

-Several shipyard facilities are located along the working waterfront.
-The California Air Resources board (CARB) regulates most off-road mobile equipment (sources) used at these facilities, and San Diego Air Pollution Control District (APCD) regulates stationary emission sources, such as emergency generators and welding and coating operations that result from ship-repair and construction related work.
-For example, APCD regulates abrasive blasting (Rule 71) and marine coating (Rule 67.18).
+Several shipyard facilities are located along the working waterfront and are regulated by two agencies.
+The California Air Resources board (CARB) regulates most off-road mobile equipment (sources) used at these facilities.
+The San Diego Air Pollution Control District (APCD) regulates stationary emission sources, such as emergency generators and welding and coating operations that result from ship-repair and construction related work.

 Shipyards are subject to a number of Federal, State, and local regulations designed to reduce emissions.
-In California, the Clean Air Act compliance is a shared responsibility between the EPA, the California Air Resource Board (CARB), and the local air pollution control agency.
-Under this framework, the San Diego Air Pollution Control District (SDAPCD) is the local agency with authority for issuing air pollution control permits to stationary sources.
+In California, the Clean Air Act compliance is a shared responsibility between the Environmental Protection Agency (EPA),CARB, and the local air pollution control agency.
+Under this framework, the San Diego Air Pollution Control District (SDAPCD is the local agency with authority for issuing air pollution control permits to stationary sources.
 SDAPCD also regularly inspects shipyards and other facilities holding air pollution control permits to verify compliance with permit conditions, emission limits, and applicable prohibitory rules.
-Since each shipyard may have different activities and equipment, and because they rely on variety of contractors and subcontractors to perform certain work, there is variation in the type of permits and regulations that may apply to each facility.
+Shipyards rely on a variety of contractors and subcontractors to perform certain work, therefore they contain different activities and equipment along with different permits and regulations at each facility.

 • Heavy Duty Trucks